-- o a requirement that at least 80% of Glacier's outstanding voting stock approve business combinations (discussed in more detail below); - o an authorization to Glacier's board of directors allowing it to issue preferred stock (discussed in more detail below); and - o restrictions on removal of directors which could limit changes in the composition of the Glacier board of directors (see "- Board of Directors" above).
+- a requirement that at least 80% of Glacier's outstanding voting stock approve business combinations (discussed in more detail below); - o an authorization to Glacier's board of directors allowing it to issue preferred stock (discussed in more detail below); and - o the staggered terms of Glacier's board of directors (see "- Board of Directors" above); and - restrictions on removal of directors which could limit changes in the composition of the Glacier board of directors (see "- Board of Directors" above).

 Article 9 of Glacier's Certificate of Incorporation contains detailed provisions governing certain change-in-control transactions, including mergers and consolidations, and significant sales of corporate assets, involving business entities owning at least 10% of Glacier's outstanding voting stock, or which have the opportunity, through beneficial ownership of the voting stock or rights to acquire Glacier voting stock, to own or control at least 10% of Glacier's voting stock.
-Other transactions treated as business combinations under these change-in-control provisions are detailed in Section $9.1\ \mathrm{of}$ Glacier's Certificate of Incorporation.
+Other transactions treated as business combinations under these change-in-control provisions are detailed in Section 9.1 of Glacier's Certificate of Incorporation.
 All such business combinations must be approved by at least 80% of Glacier's outstanding voting stock entitled to vote generally in the election of directors, all of which will vote as one class, with each share entitled to the number of votes that it is granted either under the Certificate of Incorporation, or, if preferred stock, as designated by the board of directors when the preferred shares were issued.
 The "super-majority" voting requirement applies regardless of other requirements in Glacier's Certificate of Incorporation and Bylaws, lesser voting requirements provided by applicable law, and requirements imposed under any agreement between Glacier and any national securities exchange.